fivenorth-io/loop-sdk/docs/api-reference.md

 - `onAccept(provider)` is called when user approves via wallet.
 - `onReject()` is called when user rejects.
 - `openMode` and `redirectUrl` configure connection UI behavior.
+- `requestSigningMode` controls whether signing/transaction requests open the wallet dashboard automatically after you are connected (`'popup'` default or `'tab'`).

 ---